felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 ```
 4. Test different values of desired positions xd, yd and check if the robot behaves as expected.
 If you keep the desired speeds as zero, changing the values of xd and yd should make the controller behave as a `go-to-position` controller.

+I recommend you try to modify your code from Lab 3 to implement the trajectory-tracking controller.
+Try doing it yourself, first.
+If your code is not working, or you need inspiration, you can use the [provided template](../Lab4/lab4_template.py).

 ### Other details